Witnesses testify about heavy drug use, arguments on day Lawrence woman was killed at homeless camp

 Crystal White

 One witness, speaking barely above a whisper, told the court how she and White, whom the witness considered an adoptive mother, were getting high on methamphetamine shortly before White died.
-She said the two of them got high on meth “as much as possible,” but when asked where the meth came from, she was initially reluctant to answer, saying only from “our pockets,” but when pressed by Beasley’s lawyer, Branden Smith, she said that White had given her the meth.
+She said the two of them got high on meth “as much as possible,” but when asked where the meth came from, she was initially reluctant to answer, saying only from “our pockets.”
+However, when pressed by Beasley’s lawyer, Branden Smith, she said that White had given her the meth.
 When asked if they ingested the drug through a needle in the neck, she replied, “hopefully.”

 Another witness described how he was called to White’s tent later by someone who said something was wrong with White.
-When he arrived at the tent, he said two other residents were performing CPR.
+When he arrived at the tent, he said two other residents were already performing CPR.
 He took White’s pulse at her neck, but couldn’t detect a beat.
 When emergency crews arrived shortly thereafter, he said, they took her body from her tent, laid her on the ground and cut open her shirt.
 It’s then, he said, that he saw “three or four stab wounds” on her chest, though he had not seen any blood previously, even on the hands of the man who had been doing CPR chest compressions on her.

 The man said he knew White because she had helped him learn the ropes of living in the homeless camp.

 “When people are homeless, everyone tries to help each other as best they can,” he said.
-He testified that he never saw White using or distributing drugs.

-Most of the witnesses who testified knew Beasley by the street name “Three,” and the woman who testified about shooting up meth said he had been in White’s tent that night.
-At some point, the witness was sent by White to the city-sanctioned part of the camp to buy a cellphone.
+Most of the witnesses who testified knew Beasley by the street name “Three,” and the woman who testified about shooting up meth said he had been in White’s tent that night, as did other witnesses.
+At some point, the woman was sent by White to the city-sanctioned part of the camp to buy a cellphone.
 She said that when she left White’s tent, only White and Beasley were inside.

 Shortly afterward she heard screaming and “followed the screams” back toward White’s tent, where she saw a man administering CPR to White.